kubernetes/contributor-site/content/en/blog/2022/meet-our-contributors-APAC-China-region-03.md

 Shiming Zhang is a Software Engineer with DaoCloud in Shanghai, China.

-He has mostly been involved with `SIG Node` as a reviewer.
+He has mostly been involved with SIG Node, as a reviewer.

 As of his prior experience, Shiming had been involved with Kubernetes at his company.
 His major contributions have mainly been bug fixes and feature improvements in an ongoing [KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2712-pod-priority-based-graceful-node-shutdown), all revolving around SIG Node.